Ode I.

 to appear to all.

-Those who were held by the bonds of Hades have
+Those who were held by the chains of death have

 clearly perceived your boundless compassion and hurried to the light, O Christ,